CogentRoleplayCommunity/FogentRoleplay/Characters/PC/DestinShaffer/DestinShaffer.md

 ## Goals/Aspirations

-- Find out where he came from and his biological parents.
+- Find out where he came from and who his biological parents are.

 ## Notable Items